 MAYhem — May 16-18, 2014

-World premiere by John McFall, Atlanta Ballet Artistic Director
+World premiere of THREE by John McFall, Atlanta Ballet Artistic Director

 The world premiere of The Exiled by Helen Pickett, Atlanta Ballet Choreographer in Residence

 The return of 1st Flash by Jorma Elo

 MAYhem is a no holds barred explosion of creativity and energy demonstrating the unparalleled talent of Atlanta Ballet.
 Revolutionary and spine-tingling, MAYhem proves that Atlanta Ballet is not just pushing, but catapulting over the boundaries of contemporary dance.

 Artistic Director John McFall is back with his first premiere in 6 years that highlights the athleticism and individual talents of the artists that he has so carefully brought together.

 In 2007, Dance Magazine marked Helen Pickett as one of “25 to Watch,” and Atlanta Ballet named her its new resident choreographer in 2012.
 Pickett’s choreography creates connections between the dancers and audience that are palpable.
 The senses ignite, thus uniting the performers and viewers on a shared physical and emotional journey.
 For her first of three new works for Atlanta Ballet, Helen Pickett will present the world premiere of The Exiled, which she has created in Atlanta Ballet's studios this season.

 Jorma Elo’s futuristic 1st Flash returns this season after its Atlanta debut in 2012.
 As the name suggests, the choreography astonishes with speed and athleticism and clearly demonstrates why The New York Times’ “Year in Review” named Elo a “talent to follow.”